 UK DRI Group Leader

 Dr Timothy Constandinou leads the Next Generation Neural Interfaces (NGNI) Lab, is Deputy Director of the Centre for Bio-inspired Technology and Reader in Neural Microsystems at Imperial College London.
-Obtaining his PhD in Electronic Engineering in 2005, he went on to specialise in medical device technology for brain disorders, such as biosensors.
-As a Group Leader at the UK DRI Care Research & Technology Centre at Imperial, Timothy will lead an exciting programme of developing innovative hearables and unobtrusive radar biosensors to empower next generation dementia care.
+Obtaining his PhD in Electronic Engineering in 2005, he went on to specialise in medical device technology for brain disorders.
+As a Group Leader at the UK DRI Care Research & Technology Centre based at Imperial, Timothy will lead an exciting programme of developing unobtrusive radar biosensors, in-ear hearables, and research platforms to empower next generation dementia care.

 1. At a glance